The town of Cornelius offers lots of options for anyone who wants to live near Lake Norman.

-Condos (1bed or smaller 2bed) can be found in the mid $100s but single family homes in this area start in the mid $300s.
+Condos (1bed or smaller 2bed) can be found in the high $100s but single family homes in this area start in the high $300s.
 Demand is high so if you’re looking for a home in this popular area be prepared to be patient and ready to jump when properties come to market.

 With a population of 44,000 Kannapolis is a small town but very conveniently located to Charlotte and the Piedmont area.
 Originally a mill town the city is now home of the NC Research Campus which was developed as an economic revitalization tool and which dominates the downtown landscape.